ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 Ethernet frames are encoded using HTTP Datagrams with the Context ID set to zero.
-When the Context ID is set to zero, the Payload field contains a full Layer 2 Ethernet Frame (from the start of the Destination MAC Address field through the end of the Frame Check Sequence field), as defined by IEEE 802.3
+When the Context ID is set to zero, the Payload field contains a full Layer 2 Ethernet Frame (from the start of the Destination Address field through the end of the Frame Check Sequence field), as defined by IEEE 802.3
 {{IEEE802.3}}.
 A complete frame could include an IEEE 802.1Q {{IEEE802.1Q}} tag (see {{vlan-recommendations}}).